kunalj101/python_intro_hackathon/chapter4.md

 ```

 *** =instructions
-- Use train.isnull().sum() with comparison operator to check variable has missing value or not
+- Check output of train.isnull().sum() is > 0 or not and apply sum over it to return number of variable(s) having missing values
-- Missing values of numerical variables can be imputed using median also
+- Use median() to impute with  median values of numeric variables
 - Look at frequency distribution of Self_Employed to identify more frequent category